StateX: Enhancing RNN Recall via Post-training State Expansion: Formulation of Gated Linear Attention and Mamba2

 \section{Formulation of Gated Linear Attention and Mamba2}

 For completeness, we provide the complete formulation of GLA and Mamba2 in this section.
+By default, we use row-vector representation and bold lowercase letters refer to vector values, bold capitalized letters refer to matrix values, while non-bold symbols are scalars.

 These models are trained on the next-token prediction task, which means that their input is a sequence of token IDs and their output is a sequence of probability distributions over the vocabulary $\{1,\cdots, V\}$, where $V$ is the vocabulary size.

 At the beginning, each token ID is converted to a $d$-dimensional token embedding by looking up an embedding table (also called the \textit{input embeddings}) before passing to the backbone network.
 Let $T$ denote the sequence length.
 This creates a sequence of $T$ embeddings $\mathbf X^{(0)}\in\mathbb R^{T\times d}$.
 On the output side, the output embeddings at each position $t\in\{1,\cdots, T\}$ are converted to a probability distribution over the vocabulary via a linear layer called the \textit{language modeling head}.